Save Money by Making Your Own Baby Food

 Anyone that has had a baby knows how expensive baby food can be.
 There are ways to save money on this though.
 The one that will save you the most money is to breastfeed your baby.
 This is free and nutritious.
 Most doctors say that you CAN start solids as early as four months.
 This is not necessary.
 If you are breastfeeding, just keep on until six months or so and all the feedings up to that point will be free.
 Starting solids too soon will just add to the expense of raising your baby and it isn't necessary.

 Have you ever noticed the concoctions they come up with at the store?
 You can do the same at home.
 Pull out a cube of peaches and mix it with rice cereal or oatmeal.
 How about a cube of apples and a cube of pears?
-How about sweet potatoes and apples?
+Sweet potatoes and apples go well together.
 The combinations are endless.

 Making your own baby food is a little bit of work.
 However every time I took the time to mix something up, I had at least 10 servings, sometimes 20 of each thing I mixed.
 So a little bit of time goes a long way.
 Over time the expense of buying all those little jars can really add up and making your own is easy and cheaper and can be better for your baby.